Banff Upper Hot Springs

 Banff Upper Hot Springs are commercially developed hot springs located in Banff National Park in Alberta, Canada, near the Banff townsite.
-Discovered in 1883, the hot pool is outdoors and while in the pool, visitors can look across the valley to Mount Rundle.
+Europeans first became aware of the springs in 1883.
+As it has been developed since, the hot pool is outdoors and while in the pool, visitors can look across the valley to Mount Rundle.
 It is located at 1585 m of elevation, which makes it the highest hot spring in Canada.

 The Upper Hot Springs are one of nine naturally occurring hot springs in the Banff area.
 The hot spring water flows naturally through a big crack in the rock called the Sulphur Mountain Thrust Fault.
 The source of the water is located at higher elevations on either Sulphur Mountain or Mount Rundle.
 The springs are created by water passing through cracks in the mountain from Mount Rundle and Sulphur Mountain.
 As the water flows down the mountain it picks up heat and minerals.
 The flow rates fluctuates seasonally depending on when the snow melts.
 In the spring the water flows at over 900 litres per minute, which is the highest flow rate of the year.
 Highest water flows are in the spring and are lowest during the winter.
 Since the early 2000s, flow to the Upper Hot Springs has stopped for several months of the winter.
 During these times, municipal water is substituted for the recreational pools.
 Water temperature is kept at approximately 38 °C (100 °F), which is the hottest of the springs in the Banff area.

 The Banff Springs snail is absent from the Upper Hot Springs region.